sguox002/leetcode/leetcode-all.md

 - or (s+s).substr(1,2n-2) contains str itself.
 ->>

-<<-524	Longest Word in Dictionary through Deleting    		48.7%	Medium
-given a list of dictionary word, and a string. we can delete some chars to get the dictionary word. return the longest word with the smallest lexi order. brutal force: sort the dict in lexi order, check each word in dict and see if it is a subsequence of s.
-->>

-<<-544	Output Contest Matches    		75.5%	Medium
-team the strongest with the weakest. the initial ranking is 1 to n. you need always keep strong vs weaker order for example 4 teams, ((1,4),(2,3)), n=2^k. a bit tricky:
-- each round using two pointer match from both ends.
-- each round reduces by half.
-- until reduce to 1 group.
-->>

-<<-647	Palindromic Substrings    		61.4%	Medium
-return number of pal substrings (with different start end index)
-- expand at all possible position 2n-1 positions
-- dp: dp[i,j]=ispal(s,i,j)+dp[i+1,j]+dp[i,j-1]-dp[i+1,j-1], can also be used for subsequence.
-- manacher most fast.
-->>

 <<-686	Repeated String Match    		32.6%	Medium
 return the min times of repeat string a so that b is a substrng of the repeated one.
 - at least to make the length >=b.